The Incredible Hulk: Ultimate Destruction: Plot

 Scientist Bruce Banner has spent years in semi-isolation researching a potential cure for an affliction that transforms him into the Hulk when he is angered or stressed.
-He has created an experimental device intended to modify his subconscious and repair psychological damage inflicted upon him by childhood trauma, thus subduing the Hulk as well as another more menacing personality that is emerging within him.
-Working alongside psychotherapist Doctor Leonard Samson, Banner nearly completes the device, but military forces led by Emil Blonsky destroy his forest hideout.
+He has created an experimental device intended to modify his subconscious and repair psychological damage inflicted upon him by childhood trauma, thus subduing the Hulk as well as another, more menacing personality that is emerging within him.
+Working alongside psychotherapist Leonard Samson, Banner nearly completes the device, but military forces led by Emil Blonsky destroy his forest hideout.
 As Banner escapes in the form of the Hulk, Blonsky takes the device from the hideout's remains and is exposed to gamma rays.
 Banner regroups with Samson, who equips Banner with a device that implants post-hypnotic suggestions and artificially induces episodes of rage, allowing them a degree of control over the Hulk.
-Samson sends the Hulk on various errands into the city and the badlands, either to help construct the machine or to hinder Blonsky's ever-growing presence.
+Samson sends the Hulk on various errands into the city and the badlands to help construct the machine or hinder Blonsky's ever-growing presence.

-Meanwhile, Blonsky's superior General Thunderbolt Ross chastises him for overstepping his authority to secure a mysterious prisoner, "Mission Directive", in a secret military research facility known as the Vault.
-Following this argument, Blonsky transforms into a massive reptilian creature known as the Abomination and goes on a rampage until the Hulk arrives and defeats him.
+Meanwhile, Blonsky's superior, General Thunderbolt Ross, chastises him for overstepping his authority to secure a mysterious prisoner, "Mission Directive", in a secret military research facility known as the Vault.
+Following this argument, Blonsky transforms into a reptilian monster known as the Abomination and goes on a rampage until the Hulk arrives and defeats him.
 As the Hulk escapes, Blonsky returns to normal and claims to his men that the wreckage is the Hulk's doing.
 While retrieving fuel rods at a nuclear power plant, the Hulk encounters Blonsky's bodyguard Mercy.
 Upon her defeat, Mercy attempts to divulge the true nature of Mission Directive, but is killed when Blonsky orders an air strike on the plant.
-Although Banner escapes with his life, the stress of the situation takes its toll and his evil alter ego, the Devil Hulk, begins to emerge.
+Although Banner escapes with his life, the stress of the situation takes its toll, and his evil alter ego, the Devil Hulk, begins to emerge.